-If you know when your baby was conceived, you may have already estimated your baby's due date.
+If you know the first day of your last menstrual period, you may have already estimated your baby's due date.
 At your first prenatal exam, your health care provider will ask questions to try to predict your due date as precisely as possible.

 Knowing your baby's due date will help your provider monitor your baby's growth more accurately.
 Because certain laboratory tests change throughout your pregnancy, knowing an accurate due date will also allow your provider to better track these tests, and, if it occurs, to manage preterm labor.